imaqsud/python-project/README.md

 INTRODUCTION

-This is a python for doing all the python things here.
+This is a python project for doing all the python things here.

  PROFILE